 For my second film, “Erin Go Braughless” (10 minutes, 2008), I wanted to make something that flowed like a film, with a number of scenes, and dialogue between actors, etc. I began filming though I only had a very rough script drawn, the concept provided by Vice Admiral Richard Gagnier, with me scripting the thing on the fly.
 I figured with a shitty camera and actors who were amateur level, it didn’t make a lot of sense to script something complicated and intelligently, because there was no way the film was going to work out to be something complicated and intelligent.
 The script concept had to do with an Irish factory town where the workers have no pride, because they’re in the business of manufacturing training bras.
 About midway through the film they decide to manufacture bras of steel.

-One of the best things I can say about this film is that music was provided by a local indie band, at that time called The Shiloh Wild Band, now called Fudge Club.
-I have reused the Irishy music they provided for this video in other videos of mine, such as over the end credits in “The Blind Neighbor”.
+One of the best things I can say about this film is that music was provided by a local indie band, at that time called The Shiloh Wild Band, then Fudge Club, now called Tim & Tom.
+I have reused the Irishy music they provided for this video in many, many other videos of mine, such as over the end credits in “The Blind Neighbor”.
 Something else good thing about the film was that it added to my stable of actors Craig Watkins.

 My third film was a remake of my second, this time around called “Cotton No More” (10 minutes, 2009), and set in America rather than in Ireland.
 The film was meant to feel grittier than its predecessor.
 Rich scripted dialogue for the film this time, and he has continued to script dialogue for my films.
-On these early films I was basically formalizing working arrangements with a screenplay writer, certain musicians, and certain actors.
+On these early films I was basically formalizing working arrangements with a screenplay writer, musicians, and various actors (Eventually a pen and ink artist would join as well).

 My fourth, “Dictator for Hire” (3 minutes, 2009), was a monologue that I wrote on the way to work one day, with only a couple lines adjusted by Rich.
 Del again starred in this one.
 The character outlined in this video would be expanded on for my next film.